Engagement status: Under review. Survey closed September 30, 2019

 - Supervised consumption services backgrounder (PDF, 264 KB)

-The committee will hear feedback on a variety of topics, including:
+The committee heard feedback on a variety of topics, including:

 - crime rates, needle debris, complaints of social disorder